zeankundev/CompassCAD/README.md

 very good CAD software. plan out buildings, and show it off to your boss.

 > [!WARNING]
 > Snap-based CompassCAD will be discontinued due to an issue on WSL intterupting the distribution of CompassCAD snap files.
-Please proceed with downloadingonly either `*.appimage`, `*.deb` or `*.rpm` distribution files.
+Please proceed with downloading only either `*.appimage`, `*.deb` or `*.rpm` distribution files.

 [![compasscad](https://snapcraft.io/compasscad/badge.svg)](https://snapcraft.io/compasscad)